 - It is the student’s responsibility to make certain that all transcripts, grades and/or necessary records are submitted to the Welcome Center.

-- Program applicants transferring college credit from another institution must have an official transcript mailed to: Henry Ford Community College, Transfer Evaluation, 5101 Evergreen Road, Dearborn, MI 48128-2407.
+- Program applicants transferring college credit from another institution must have an official transcript mailed to: Henry Ford College, Transfer Evaluation, 5101 Evergreen Road, Dearborn, MI 48128-2407.

 - Applicants must also submit a student copy of all of their transcripts to the Health Careers Admissions assistant.